IPv4 vs IPv6: Differences Explained

 Here, the traffic from Machine A (10.235.64.58) hits the router gateway interface (10.235.64.57) at the left side of the internet cloud.
 It reaches Google Server gateway through Internet routing and finally to the destination server.

-To identify the network interface IP you can use commands such ifconfig , hostname or ip .
+To identify the network interface IP you can use commands such as ip , hostname, or the older ifconfig , which is deprecated on current distributions but still widely available.

 ifconfig ens160